Nestlé Health Science UK Statement on Demand for Specialist Infant Formulas for Cows’ Milk and Multiple Food Allergies

 Your doctor or health care professional (HCP) will advise you on how to improve your baby’s symptoms and how to eliminate cows’ milk protein from your baby’s diet.
 This should in no way affect your breastfeeding routine.

 Breastfeeding is the best way of feeding your baby during the first months of life and is preferred whenever possible.
-It is also the preferred choice of feeding for a baby with CMA.
+It is also the preferred choice of feeding for a baby with CMPA.

 If you choose to move on from breastfeeding, your doctor or HCP will help you identify suitable alternative formulas.
 They can also support on the avoidance of cows’ milk protein during complementary feeding (weaning).